 Inventor software for mechanical design and 3D CAD (bundled with Autodesk HSM software) is a powerful manufacturing platform that includes many technologies that can be used to improve machining productivity.
-In this class, we'll go through techniques and workflows to give you some ideas to improve your CAM programming efficiency and increase machine shop productivity.
-You can use iLogic to create configurable part\work holding templates, which let you model your setups very quickly and efficiently, ensuring accurate simulation and safety.
+In this class, we'll go through techniques and workflows to give you some ideas to improve your CAM programming efficiency and increase machine-shop productivity.
+You can use iLogic to create configurable part/workholding templates that let you model your setups very quickly and efficiently, ensuring accurate simulation and safety.
 You can harness the tolerance engine inside Inventor software to drive your machined dimensions, letting you make easy adjustments after the first-off part.
-CAM probing operations (on capable machines)-driven by the toleranced dimensions in the CAD model-let the machine perform its own quality assurance, and even re-machine out-of-spec features.
+CAM probing operations (on capable machines)—driven by the tolerance dimensions in the CAD model—let the machine perform its own quality assurance, and even re-machine out-of-spec features.
 You will get the most out of this class if you have a working knowledge of Autodesk HSM software.

 - Learn how to specify tolerances on model parameters and use these to control targets for machined dimensions